 Likewise, potential candidates who are looking for work might be confused by the differences, leading them to approach the wrong agency for work.

 If you find yourself in either of these positions, then you are at the right place.
-In this article, the team at National Recruiting Group will help you will learn what is the difference between recruiting vs staffing services, whether your company would benefit from these services, and which is right for you.
+In this article, the team at NRGUSA will help you will learn what is the difference between recruiting vs staffing services, whether your company would benefit from these services, and which is right for you.

 WHAT IS THE DIFFERENCE BETWEEN RECRUITING VS. STAFFING SERVICES?